-Genotyping is the process of determining the DNA sequence, called a genotype, at specific positions within the genome of an individual.
-Sequence variations can be used as markers in linkage and association studies to determine genes relevant to specific traits or disease.
+Genotyping is the process of determining the DNA sequence, called a genotype, at positions within the genome of an individual.
+Sequence variations can be used as markers in linkage and association studies to determine genes relevant to specific traits.

-Each species is defined by a distinct set of common characteristics, but even within a species, there are subtle differences among individuals.
-In the human species, we can easily spot physical differences such as hair color or eye color among people, but every species has differences among individuals, even those considered non-living, such as viruses.
-Though the differences are not drastic enough to be called out as a distinct species, individuals within a species that do have slightly different characteristics are called variants.
+Each biological species is defined by a distinct set of common characteristics, but even within a species, there are subtle differences among individuals.
+In the human species, we can easily spot physical differences such as hair or eye color among people.
+In other species—even those considered non-living, such as viruses—certain differences among individuals also exist but they may be more subtle.
+Although these differences are not drastic enough to be called a distinct species, individuals within a species that do have slightly different characteristics are called variants.

-Variation is the term used to describe the characteristic that is different within a populations of distinct individuals within a single species.
-For example, some populations of soybean plants will have resistance to a common fungal pathogen such as phytophthora root rot; whereas, other populations will be susceptible to this pathogen.
+Variation is the term used to describe the characteristic that is different within a population of distinct individuals or within a single species.
+For example, some populations of soybean plants are resistant to a common fungal pathogen, such as phytophthora root rot, whereas other populations are susceptible to this pathogen.
 In simplistic terms, fungal resistance is a variation.
-The phytophthora root rot resistant population has some sort of change enabling the plants to defend themselves against the fungus.
-If the fungal resistance is passed onto subsequent generations of plants, the change is most likely in the genome.
+The phytophthora root rot-resistant population possesses a special feature enabling the plants to defend themselves against the fungus.
+If the fungal resistance is passed onto subsequent generations of plants, this feature is most likely coded in the plant’s genome.

-Environmental and genetic differences are at the root of these visible or phenotypic changes.
-Since environmental changes are not heritable, most researchers are interested in studying the genetic variation that results in the physical differences.
-Genetic variation can be passed to the next generation, and can increase the fitness for species.
+Both environmental and genetic differences play a role in these visible or phenotypic features.
+Since environmental changes are not heritable, most researchers are interested in studying genetic variations that result in these physical differences.
+Genetic variation can be passed to the next generation and can increase or decrease the fitness of a given species.

 Genotyping is the experimental procedure that identifies the differences in DNA sequence among individuals or populations.
-The genotype is used to understand the connection between genotypes and phenotypes.
+It is used to understand the connection between genotype (the underlying genetic code) and phenotype (the observable organismal structure).
 An individual genome is identified as a distinct variant when compared to a reference sequence, which is derived from the general population or a defined subgroup.
-A variant sequence can differ from the reference sequence in numerous ways.
-Types of genetic variation include single nucleotide variants (SNV), single nucleotide polymorphisms (SNPs), insertions and deletions (indels), and copy number variation (CNV).
+A variant sequence can differ from the reference sequence in several ways.
+Types of genetic variation include single nucleotide variants (SNV), single nucleotide polymorphisms (SNPs), insertions and deletions (indels), translocations, and copy number variation (CNV).

 By comparing genetic variations among individuals of a species, researchers can identify heritable genetic signatures, or markers, relevant to specific traits.
 These unique differences can be used as markers in linkage and association studies.

 Association is merely the beginning, and many studies are needed to confirm if the genetic variation is truly the underlying genetic change that codes for the variant or trait.
 The National Center for Biotechnology Information (NCBI) maintains a registry of human genomic variations and their relationship to health called ClinVar.
-The website archives variation in human genes, and the evidence supporting the association to a particular phenotype.
-Besides human health, finding the relationship of genotype to phenotype has many applications:
+The website archives variations in human genes and the evidence supporting the association to a particular phenotype.
+Besides human health, finding the relationship of genotype to phenotype has many applications, such as: